2026 - 2027 Round the World Oceanic sailing

 We are sailing South and then to the Pacific !!!

-As we have some free time from professional activities these next years, we will seize the opportunity to go around South America (Brazil, Argentina, Chile),
+Dear fellows sailors, we have decided to resume our explorations and remote/wild territories sailing.
+As we have some free time from professional activities these next years, we will seize the opportunity to sail to the Eastern Pacific Ocean (Polynesia, Hawai, British Columbia).

-Sailing plan - Spain to Tierra de Fuego/Argentina - August 2026 to March 2027
+Sailing plan - Europe to Pacific - August 2026 to June 2027

 #0 : Sailing to Muros from Avilès or Bretagne, one to two weeks ahead of Atlantic N1.